 “All they were commanded to was: worship Allah sincerely, turn away from false gods, establish prayer and pay the Zakat”

 Karimia Institute is engaged in teaching the inspiring message of Islam and preparing the future leadership of Muslims in Britain.
-Please support our work and donate your Zakah to us.
-Giving Zakah purifies your wealth and refines your character.
+Please support our work and donate your Zakat to us.
+Giving Zakat purifies your wealth and refines your character.

 WHAT IS ZAKAT?

 Zakat is one of the major religious duties in Islam.
 Literally, zakat means to “purify”.
 It refers to the purification of a believers’ wealth and soul.
 Wealth purification denotes the mobilisation of assets for the purpose of financial growth and justified distribution.
 The Messenger ﷺ said, “Zakat is a proof”; proof of one’s faith in Allah, in the messenger and the hereafter.
 The hadith literature vividly describes the virtues of Zakat.
 It extols its benefits and motivates people to carry out this duty.
 Here are a few beautiful gems from the messenger ﷺ: